hshakilst/obsidian-cybersecurity/HTB Sherlocks/Meerkat - SOC.md

 sudo service ssh restart**
 ```

 A persistence technique identified by MITRE with a technique ID [T1098.004](https://attack.mitre.org/techniques/T1098/004/).
 Basically, the adversary used a public key and inserted in into the `/home/ubuntu/.ssh/authorized_keys` file.
-This technique needs the derivative `PubkeyAuthentication` set to `yes` in the `/etc/ssh/sshd_config` file.
-And, also the TA can modify the `sshd_config` file further and set the `RSAAuthentication` to the value `yes`, if the public key algorithm is RSA based.
+In this technique the TA can also set the derivative `PubkeyAuthentication` set to `yes` in the `/etc/ssh/sshd_config` file.
+And, also can modify the `sshd_config` file further and set the `RSAAuthentication` to the value `yes`, if the public key algorithm is RSA based.

 The Public Key used by the TA:
 ```text